Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 For the item ids enter the "Game ID" from the database: https://empyrionbuddy.com (with the correct Scenario activated in their settings)

 ## Usage
-Enter the command into the server or faction chat in your game.
+Enter the command into the private or faction chat in your game.

 ```
 \prs help    : shows all available commands in a Window